Have Questions about ADUs and Tiny Homes?

 • Garage Conversions can transform an attached garage into a self-contained living area.

-• Junior ADUs (JADUs) involve converting a part of your existing home, such as a bedroom, into a smaller, independent living unit.
+• Additions involve transforming part of your existing home, such as a bedroom, into a smaller, independent living space.

 Each type offers different benefits and may be subject to varying regulations, so it's important to check local zoning laws.